bobbae/syslog/README.md

 - Can forward logs to an **upstream syslog server** using:
   - **UDP or TCP** protocol.
   - Configurable **forwarding priority level**.
+- You can chain multiple syslog_servers together to forward logs to multiple upstream syslog servers.

 ### 3. Web UI with Pico.css and HTMX
 <img width="1734" alt="screenshot" src="https://github.com/user-attachments/assets/67d998c9-998b-47bc-9683-844f0018adb6">